draperlaboratory/cbat_tools/wp/resources/sample_binaries/user_func_spec/sub_spec_1/README.md

 In each case, we build the weakest precondition for the subroutine that should look like the following:

-Let R be the constraint right before the subroutine call:

 `run_wp_1.sh` - true & (false => false), should return UNSAT

 `run_wp_2.sh` - true & (true => false), should return SAT